topquark22/Plexorino/plexorino/README_mux16.md

 | 24 | Vdd | +5V |

  \[1\] You can implement STROBE in your circuit, but the stock Plexorino does not use it.

- ## Testing

-Leave `#define TEST_CODE` uncommented.
-You will see output giving the logic level of each pin at 1-second intervals.